mdjawadulhasanbs23/Test/README.md

 ```

+- Create a 'Command' and 'Query' folder to separate command and query responsibilities in the application layer.
-- Clear separation of concerns with dedicated folders for Commands and Queries.
-Additionally, a 'Shared' folder is introduced, housing subfolders for Data Transfer Objects (Dto) and Specifications
+Introduce a 'Shared' folder in the application layer for Data Transfer Objects (DTOs) and Specifications.

 ```bash